 Helping Paws is a nonprofit organization whose mission is to further people's independence and quality of life through the use of Assistance Dogs.
-Our dogs in training stay with foster home trainers for the 2 1⁄2 years it takes to complete training.
+Our dogs in training stay with foster home trainers for up to 2 1⁄2 until they complete their training.
 We are proud of our dedicated foster home trainers, who are the backbone of our organization.